Eskyee/Virtual-Events/README.md

 ## What’s New?

-The virtual events starter kit now has added support for organising truly LIVE virtual events.
+The virtual events now has added support for organising truly LIVE virtual events.
 You can quickly setup a live stage and invite speakers to interact with viewers.
 Live audio-video opens up a ton of possibilities with respect to what you can do with this template.
 You can use it for:

 1. Live Webinars
 2. Community Calls